 I will collect your journal three or four times during the semester (usually at each exam), but you should be working in your journal nearly every day.
-I will be looking for solutions/proofs to some of the exercises/theorems, but I will also be looking for overall effort put into exploring and engaging with the course material.
+Tuesday quizzes will be based on your journal work.
+When I collect your journals, I will be looking for solutions/proofs to some of the exercises/theorems, but I will also be looking for overall effort put into exploring and engaging with the course material.
 Follow these guidelines to organize your journal work: